 - 2 tsp ginger root peeled and minced, or 1 TBSP dried ginger

 - 1 ½ tsp cumin seeds or ground cumin

 - 3 black peppercorns whole

 - ½ C lentils

-- 4 C vegetable can also use chicken broth
+- 4 C vegetable stock can also use chicken stock

 - 1 C coconut milk unsweetened

 - Add ghee or olive oil into pot and heat to medium.